AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 However, we want the second Objective, "Zombies ahead!" to only be visible and complete-able after the first Objective is completed.

-To accomplish that, we need to add a condition to the second objective which makes it so the player needs to complete objective 1 first:
+To accomplish that, we need to add a condition to the second objective which makes it so the player needs to complete objective 1 first.
+There's two ways to achieve this in NotQuests (choose just one):

+- **Easy way**: `/qa edit TheVirus objectives predefinedProgressOrder set firstToLast`.
+This also automatically sets the correct, same order for any future objectives you may add to this quest.
-`/qa edit TheVirus objectives edit 2 conditions unlock add CompletedObjective 1`
+- **Harder way**: `/qa edit TheVirus objectives edit 2 conditions unlock add CompletedObjective 1`.
+You'd need to set this for every single objective of that quest.
+However, this way may give you more flexibility.

 Done!
 If we take the Quest now, the second objective is hidden: